huma-engineering/huma-docs/data-collection/features/telemedicine/appointment-video-calls.md

 title: Appointment video calls
 ---

-Patients being able to directly communicate with Care Teams is an essential part of delivering health care, and being face-to-face help provide a connection that is empathetic and attentive.
+Patients being able to directly communicate with Care Teams are an essential part of delivering health care, and being face-to-face help provide a connection that is empathetic and attentive.
 Therefore Huma provides Appointment video calls to create that connection to gather the information needed from Patients and deliver insight and feedback.

 ## How it works